laoban-dev/laoban/code/modules/laoban/ROADMAP.md

-# Clean up the naming
+# Clean up the naming - DONE

-Project is about the big thing
-Modules is about the small thing
+Project is about the big thing packages is about the small thing

-so module.details.json for example
+so packages.details.json for example
 And all the names

 And do it soon... then call it 1.0.0